schliepk/UMM_CSCI_4453_Lab_3/README.md

     - [ ] In second normal form, but not in third normal form
     - [ ] In third normal form, but not in BNC form
 - [ ] Type in all (or most) of the examples in this lab
+- [ ] Indicate in Canvas which database I should search for your group's answers.

 [1] SQA's _Fundamentals of Database Design_ and _Elmasri and Navathe_